sjoerd-verhagen/barcelona-rental-analysis/index.md

 <details>
   <summary>Step 1</summary

-For step 1 I used Python to clean the data into
+For step 1, I used Python to combine all individual CSV files into one dataset.
+I loaded each file from the project folder, appended them to a list of DataFrames, and then concatenated everything into a single DataFrame.
+I saved this as a new CSV file and quickly explored its structure to check that everything had loaded correctly.

 ```python